 Full of fun ice cream treats and prepared food in creative (to this Montrealer anyhow) flavors, these shops also contained something for the gluten-free eater, even if it was a snack.
 I found conbini to be a saviour when I couldn’t find something to eat, providing me with protein of some variety to make it between meals.
 Often these shops are attached to transportation hubs like bus and train stations, but there are many, many stand-alone combini as well.
 These stores are well-stocked and contain many of the snacks I list below.

-- Bubble tea: made with tapioca pearls and black tea and milk.
+• Bubble tea: This drink of Taiwanese origin is popular worldwide now, and the ‘OG version’ is made with tapioca pearls (the “bubbles”) and black tea and milk.
 I did not test out the different flavours as those are often made via powder, which could have a wheat derivative in it.
 If you aren’t sure of the powder’s content, avoid.
-I was able to try bubble tea with black tea and soaked tapioca pearls quite a few times, which did not have any powder or wheat — just sweetened condensed milk, tapioca, sugar syrup, and tea.
+I was able to try bubble tea with black tea and soaked tapioca pearls quite a few times, which did not have any powder or wheat—just sweetened condensed milk, tapioca, sugar syrup, and tea.
+There is a wordlwide chain (they have one here in Ottawa too!) called Gong Cha that has an allergen menu you can peruse before ordering.
+But in general, straight bubble milk tea was fine each time I asked when I needed a sugar fix.

-- Mochi (daifuku).
-Made from rice flour or arrowroot flour, they are delicious and dusted in rice flour coating and I was very happy that they existed.
-Note that these should be purchased from a vendor specializing in daifuku as the ones from the convenience stores may have a starch syrup that has gluten.
+• Mochi (daifuku).
+Made from sweet (glutinous) rice flour or arrowroot flour, they are delicious and dusted in rice flour coating and I was very happy that they existed.
+Note that these should be purchased from a vendor specializing in daifuku and make them from fresh, as the ones from the convenience stores may have a starch syrup or preservatives that have gluten.
 (Look for the kanji!)
 My favourites were red bean and black sesame.

 Tips for eating gluten free sushi, sashimi, and sea creatures in Japan

-- Consider bringing your own small packets of soy sauce in travel format, though again do take care that doing so will not insult the place you are eating at.
+• Use the small packets of soy sauce I mentioned above, though again do take care that doing so will not insult the place you are eating at.
 I did so at standing sushi spots and other fast-casual places, but would not normally at a higher end restaurant.

-- Morning fish markets—Kanazawa and Tokyo have wondrous ones—are great places to eat fresh sashimi or sushi, as well as freshly shucked oysters.
+• Morning fish markets—Kanazawa and Tokyo have wondrous ones—are great places to eat fresh sashimi or sushi, as well as freshly shucked oysters.
 You can also grab a scallop, have it shucked in front of you, and then watch it get grilled on a tiny BBQ.
 Again, just show the card and make sure they do not put soy sauce as a condiment.
 They always had lemon juice instead.
-There were plenty of sea urchin to eat those markets as well, which are also naturally gluten free.
+There were plenty of sea urchin (uni) to eat those markets as well, which are also naturally gluten free — BUT, are only safe if eaten as fresh as market uni is, freshly popped open to eat.
+When ordering uni at restaurants, it is usually marinated in soy sauce, so please do make sure you’re either getting a version marinated in GF soy sauce, or it’s ‘straight from the boat to your mouth hole’ levels of fresh, like at this market.

 In Miyajima, you can also get grilled oysters on the side of the alleys, with lemon juice and soy sauce.
 Simply ask for no soy sauce and you’re set.